LostArtefacts/TRX/docs/tr2/COMMANDS.md

   `/cheats off`
   Enables or disables cheat keys.
 It's not like disabling them will make this console any less of a cheat.

+- `/braid on`
+  `/braid off`
+  Grants the power to switch Lara's iconic braid on and off.

 - `/wireframe on`
   `/wireframe off`
   Enables or disables the wireframe mode.
 Enter the debugging realm!